 The most common misconception is that every decision is driven by the price of a drug.
 As therapies become more complex, payers are looking for a global approach to drug therapy that takes into consideration all aspects of the care model.
 Also, payers are under extreme pressure to curtail cost for clients and government-based insurers.
 Therefore, a complete approach that is data driven is the most effective.

 Do you use pay-for-performance tie-ups?
 If yes, please briefly describe what they are and how you use them.

 We currently do not use pay-for-performance tie-ups except when required by Medicare.
 In Medicare, pay-for-performance is based on delivering positive outcomes that lead to value and cost-effectiveness.
-All stakeholders (providers, delivery systems and payers) are measured on endpoints that provide value to the program (i.e., reduction of re-hospitalisations, patient satisfaction, limited provider networks to reduce the program cost, chronic disease outcome management, etc.).
+All stakeholders (providers, delivery systems, and payers) are measured on endpoints that provide value to the program (i.e., reduction of re-hospitalizations, patient satisfaction, limited provider networks to reduce the program cost, chronic disease outcome management, etc.).

 When and how do you use value assessment frameworks?